-Fresh green bean casserole is bright and flavorful.
+Fresh green bean casserole is a classic side dish for any dinner or holiday.
 It is easy to make and takes this beloved classic to a new level of yum!!

 You may be worried that it requires a lot of extra time, but never fear, it is still simple to make!
 The fresh green beans add a brightness to the dish and a bit of texture.
 You will love it, I promise.
 If you can’t get enough green beans try these tasty sides: Crock Pot Green Beans with Bacon, Roasted Green Beans, and Green Bean Bundles.

 Green bean casserole is a HUGE hit at our house.
 And if you’ve had Green Bean Casserole with Fresh Green Beans, then you know it’s even more addicting!

 We even stock up on the fried onions so we can enjoy this side dish throughout the year because we love it that much.

 While we do love the traditional green bean casserole using canned beans, when we are feeling fancy, want to up the flavor, or the fresh beans are on sale we like to kick it up a notch.

 Using fresh green beans make it taste just that much more delicious.
 They have a brighter flavor and a tasty texture.
 It also does not require much extra effort, so win-win!

 PREP.
 Preheat the oven to 350°F.